Platform: Rana Begum

 Rana Begum’s work focuses on the interplay between light, color, and form, blurring the boundaries between sculpture, painting, and architecture.
 Working with industrial materials such as stainless steel, aluminum, copper, brass, glass, and wood, she creates ordered shapes by using repetitive geometric patterns found in urban architecture and Islamic art.
 Her minimalist language is enhanced by her use of vibrant, saturated colors.
 Light is essential to her process, as it activates the physical work and is both reflected and absorbed on the painted surface, thereby creating changing sensations.

-Made of locally sourced, powder-coated, industrial steel mesh units, these works emerge from combining and stacking modular units into two large assemblies.
-With vivid colors and unexpected forms, No.1187 Mesh and No. 1193 Mesh activate the adjacent buildings and surrounding environs.
-As a multi-module installation, these works also reflect the city of Houston as a sprawling metropolis, with multiple central districts and an urban population distributed over a large area.
-Begum's work allows for physical interaction, as visitors can walk through and around the towering structure, prompting questions about our place within the built environment.
-The bold colors—orange, pink, and yellow—reflect the Texan sunlight and transform the stacked geometric units into a dazzling structure that offers an all-encompassing experience for the viewer.
+Made of locally sourced, powder-coated, industrial steel mesh units, these works emerged from combining and stacking modular units into two large assemblies.
+With vivid colors and unexpected forms, No.1187 Mesh and No. 1193 Mesh activated the adjacent buildings and surrounding environs.
+As a multi-module installation, these works also reflected the city of Houston as a sprawling metropolis, with multiple central districts and an urban population distributed over a large area.
+Begum's work allowed for physical interaction, as visitors could walk through and around the towering structure, prompting questions about our place within the built environment.
+The bold colors—orange, pink, and yellow—reflected the Texan sunlight and transformed the stacked geometric units into a dazzling structure that offers an all-encompassing experience for the viewer.

 The Platform series is made possible by the Moody Center for the Arts Founders Circle.
 The installation at Anderson Hall is supported by the Rice School of Architecture.